Guides

 What I’d do first

-I would start with diagnosis and the better-studied option.
-If a peptide is still on the table, separate availability from evidence and ask what human outcome data support the exact claim.
+I start with the diagnosis and the better-studied option.
+If a peptide remains under consideration, I separate access from evidence and look for human outcomes that match the exact claim.

 What would change my mind

-I would upgrade a row when replicated human trials show meaningful outcomes for the exact molecule, route, population, and claim, with a usable safety and quality framework.
-I would downgrade claims that rely on animal data, borrowed biology, or gray-market access.
+I raise a grade only when replicated human trials show meaningful outcomes for the exact molecule, form, route, population, and claim, with adequate safety and quality data.
+I lower it when a claim depends on animal data, another molecule, or gray-market access.

 Frequently Asked Questions